UDST/urbansim/docs/source/gettingstarted.rst

 Getting Started
 ===============

-Let us know what you are working on or if you think you have a great use case by tweeting us at `@urbansim <https://twitter.com/urbansim>`__, posting on the UrbanSim `forum <http://discussion.urbansim.com>`__, or contacting us at info@urbansim.com.
+Let us know what you are working on, or if you think you have a great use case, by tweeting us at `@urbansim <https://twitter.com/urbansim>`__, posting on the UrbanSim `forum <http://discussion.urbansim.com>`__, or contacting us at info@urbansim.com.

 Installation